niksu/pax/API.md

 interfaces reflect the abstraction that there are two kinds of basic packet
 processors:
 * `IAbstract_PacketProcessor` implements a `process_packet` function that indicates on which logical interfaces to map a (possibly modified) packet to.
-* `IHostbased_PacketProcessor` implements a `packetHandler` functions that works through side-effects to forward packets, and that is not directly given a packet but rather needs to extract it from another argument.
+* `IHostbased_PacketProcessor` implements a `packetHandler` function that works through side-effects to forward packets, and that is not directly given a packet but rather needs to extract it from another argument.

 ##### IAbstract_PacketProcessor
 Ideally packet processors should implement this interface, since it was intended